ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/overview.md

 The {{site.data.keyword.openshiftlong}} Service Virtual Private Cloud (VPC) Multi-Region Disaster Recovery pattern is intended to provide an {{site.data.keyword.IBM}} solution design for deployment on {{site.data.keyword.Bluemix_notm}}.

-The focus is on using cloud platform capabilities to design a multi-region resilient {{site.data.keyword.redhat_openshift_notm}} on Virtual Private Cloud solution.
+The focus is on using cloud platform capabilities to design a multi-region resilient {{site.data.keyword.redhat_openshift_notm}} VPC solution.

 The pattern can be used to support business continuity policies and disaster recovery scenarios as well as data residency requirements when two regions within the same country are utilized.

 ## Pattern Objectives
 {: #Pattern-Objective}

-The objective of this pattern is to provide a resilient solution design for {{site.data.keyword.redhat_openshift_notm}} Service on an {{site.data.keyword.Bluemix_notm}} VPC architecture deployment, that meets disaster recovery requirements for enterprise workloads that require persistent storage.
+The objective of this pattern is to provide a resilient solution design for {{site.data.keyword.redhat_openshift_notm}} Service on an {{site.data.keyword.Bluemix_notm}} VPC architecture deployment that meets disaster recovery requirements for enterprise workloads that require persistent storage.
 This pattern is intended to:

 -   Accelerate and simplify solution design by providing a standard {{site.data.keyword.Bluemix_notm}} deployment architecture reference following the [IBM Architecture Design Framework](/docs/architecture-framework).